What Is Po.et (POE)? | The Full Fledged Guide

 Po.et uses “Proof of Existence”, the first non-financial application of the blockchain.
-When you add something to the Po.et marketplace, it’s given a unique “fingerprint” that can’t be altered, tampered or edited after being assigned.
-Thanks to the blockchain, the “fingerprint” has no single point of failure and the content needs no 3rd party or publisher to gain access.
+When you add something to the Po.et marketplace, it gets its own unique “fingerprint.”
+Once assigned, this fingerprint is unalterable.
+Thanks to the blockchain, the “fingerprint” has no single point of failure and the content needs no third party or publisher to gain access.

 A Digital Marketplace

-On top of offering an immutable certificate of ownership, Po.et also aims to be a platform for creators to be discovered.
-You can add your digital content to different marketplaces to be featured and properly licensed.
+In addition to offering an immutable certificate of ownership, Po.et also aims to be a platform for creators to be discovered.
+You can add your digital content to different marketplaces so it is featured and properly licensed.
 The marketplaces use Po.et’s token, POE, to uniquely incentivize members to add and fairly rate relevant content.

 To add content to a marketplace, you must first stake your coins.
-If the members of the marketplace believe the content is a good fit, they’ll accept it.
-If the members of the marketplace don’t believe the content is a good fit, they reject it and confiscate your coins.
+If the members of the marketplace believe the content fits, they’ll accept it.
+Otherwise, they reject it and confiscate your coins.

 As a member on the Po.et platform, you can create your own marketplace and make it as broad (ie. photography, poems, memes) or specific as you choose (ie. pictures of walruses in birthday hats, songs about climbing rocks in Colorado, etc.).
-You can then specify the voting terms, requirements, and amount of POE new contributors need to stake to apply to join.
+Then, you can specify the voting terms, requirements, and amount of POE new contributors need to stake to apply to join.
 The more quality content in a marketplace, the more valuable the marketplace becomes.
-This incentivizes members to only accept quality, relevant submissions and reject the unfitting ones.
+Consequently, this incentivizes members to only accept quality, relevant submissions and reject the unfitting ones.

-Additionally, if someone submits content to a marketplace that you believe has been plagiarised, you have the ability to “challenge” the submission.
+Additionally, on Po.et you can “challenge” any submission if you believe it contains plagiarised content.
 Using the unique fingerprints assigned to each document, members can vote to accept or reject the challenge.
-If the challenge is approved by the majority of the members, the new content is removed from the marketplace.
+If the majority of members approve the challenge, the new content is removed from the marketplace.

-- To bootstrap the network effects of Po.et by creating a community of engaged invested stakeholders and publishers
+- Bootstrap the network effects of Po.et, thereby creating a community of engaged invested stakeholders and publishers

-- To raise funds for the long-term development of the Po.et Foundation
+- Raise funds for the long-term development of the Po.et Foundation, and;

-- To provide a mechanism to incentivize and reward early adopters and positive contributions to the Po.et network
+- Provide a mechanism to incentivize and reward early adopters and positive contributions to the Po.et network

 As the network matures, the founders hope that POE can serve as the economic incentive behind Po.et’s need to promote quality, curated content on their trustless platform.

 The team minted a total of 3,141,592,653 (the digits of pi!)
 POE during the ICO in August 2017.
-The team sold 50% to the community through the token sale event, raising a total of $10 million USD.
-The rest of the token allocations were as follows:
+Subsequently, the team sold 50% to the community through the token sale event, raising a total of $10 million USD.
+Then the remaining token allocations were as follows: